tritter1612/miniwob-starter-agent/README.md

 ### Atari and Flashgames

-The agent within this extension is still able to oeprate on atari environments.
+The agent within this extension is still able to operate on atari environments.
 To enable the use of flashgames environments the flashgames.json file must be added to the location where universe is locally installed.

 ### Evaluation

 To evaluate the performance of the algorithm it was compared to a random agent and a human playing solving the MiniWoB tasks.
 Since this method is not capable of NLP most of the environments had to be excluded.
 Furthermore some other environments turned out to be unstable.
 Therefore the evaluation of this tasks was impossible, too.
-After all there was 25 Environments remaining for evaluation.
+After all there were 25 Environments remaining for evaluation.
 On these the agent was trained for 12 hours each unless it was finished beforehand.

 ![Evaluation](https://github.com/tommi1612/miniwob-starter-agent/raw/master/imgs/Evaluation_DRL_MiniWoB.png "Evaluation")